RaduB20/multi_author_writing_style_analysis/README.md

-# Multi-Author Writing Style Analysis
+# Multi-Author Writing Style Analysis (In progress)

 ## Overview
 This project tackles the **style change detection task** for multi-author documents.
 The goal is to identify positions within a text where the writing style changes, indicating a potential switch in authorship.
 This is accomplished at the **sentence level** by analyzing each pair of consecutive sentences.